RTurney/Gilded-Rose/js-jest/README.md

 * at the end of each day both values are lowered
 * Once the sellin date has passed, quality drops 2x faster
 * updateQuality will not take an item's value below 0
+* aged brie increases in quailty the older it gets

 #### Tests to build